-Except for initial visual examinations and photography, the following steps and/or tests are not required in every situation and will vary depending on circumstances and the evidence.
+The remaining steps and/or tests are not required in every situation and will vary depending on circumstances and the evidence.
 Additionally, the sequence below serves only as a general guideline.
-The examinations selected and the sequence in which they are performed should be established by the nature of the evidence and the facts and circumstances of the case.
+The techniques selected and the sequence in which they are performed should be established by the nature of the evidence and the facts and circumstances of the case.
 In instances where evidence is to be evaluated for association to a known source, the characteristics of the unknown item are typically evaluated first, then compared with those of the object(s) representing the known source.
 Data gathered during examinations will be included in the case notes.